ralaruri/needy_app/README.md

 # needy_app
 An iOS app that texts your significant other & blinks an LED on their desk until they give you attention!
 A fun weekend project

-# Goal: My wife asked me to build her an app that would get her my attetion when I am deep into work on my desk.
+# Goal: My wife asked me to build her an app that would get her my attention when I am deep into work on my desk.

 ### Tools & Language: